-#NAMA Event Report: Impact of IT Rules 2021 on News — News Aggregators and Publishers
+#NAMA Impact of IT Rules 2021 on News — News Aggregators and Publishers

 How does the law wrestle with the fact that these are complex algorithmic systems?
 For example, in the Instagram newsfeed the algorithm behind stories, video recommendations etc. all look different depending on whether you access from mobile or laptop low data version etc?

-Grover was of the view that this was again an example of why the News aggregator definition is perhaps not the best way to look at the function that we are describing here.
+Grover was of the view that this was again an example of why the News aggregator definition is perhaps not the best way to look at the described function.
 He explained “Now, are these newsfeed playing a significant role in determining what we see in terms of news and contents affairs, absolutely yes.
 And the algorithms vary on what device users are accessing it from and what network they are accessing it from.
-In the first part of the regulation which relates to intermediaries, it does not say anything about algorithms like news feeds.
+In the first part of the regulation which relates to intermediaries, it does not say anything about algorithms like news feeds.”

 The threshold to determine news aggregators and intermediaries